uc-cdis/gen3.org/content/resources/user/query-data.md

 ### Aggregations
 Aggregation query is wrapped within the `_aggregation` keyword.
 In total, five aggregations are feasible at the moment:

-1) Total Count Aggregation
+1) Total Count Aggregation,
-2) Text Aggregation
+2) Text Aggregation,
-3) Numeric Aggregation
+3) Numeric Aggregation,
-4) Nested Aggregation
+4) Nested Aggregation,
-5) Sub-aggregation
+5) Sub-aggregation.
 For more examples see the full description on our [Github repositories](https://github.com/uc-cdis/guppy/blob/master/doc/queries.md).

 Example for 1) Total Count Aggregation that includes a filter: